cds-snc/gcds-docs/src/en/components/notice/use-case.md

 <hr class="mt-600"/>

-## Notice types
+## Notice roles

-Set the notice type based on the message context and corresponding visual appearance.
+Set the notice roles based on the message context and corresponding visual appearance.

 ### Information

-Use the information type to:
+Use the information role to:

 - Provide supplementary information to enhance the reader’s understanding of the surrounding content.
 - To offer tips or additional context that’s helpful in completing the main tasks on the page.